CrowdStrike/cs.eyrie/docs/motivation.rst

         msg = socket.recv()

-In this example, our program is limited to the single loop, and receiving more messages waits until we've processed each message
+In this example, our program is limited to the single loop, and receiving more messages waits until we've processed each message.

 The following example uses the Poller object to allow consuming from